AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/getting-started/user-settings.md

 ## Select Email Reports {#select-email-reports}

-   Select which [[!UICONTROL email report]](/help/marketo/product-docs/web-personalization/reporting-for-web-personalization/email-reports.md) to associate to your user, and frequency ([!UICONTROL daily], [!UICONTROL weekly] or [!UICONTROL quarterly]) when the report will be sent.
+   Select which [[!UICONTROL Email Report]](/help/marketo/product-docs/web-personalization/reporting-for-web-personalization/email-reports.md) to associate to your user, and frequency ([!UICONTROL Daily], [!UICONTROL Weekly] or [!UICONTROL Quarterly]) when the report will be sent.

    ![](assets/three.png)